Enroll in a Course

 PSAT Course Options

-The Preliminary SAT (PSAT) or The National Merit Qualifying Scholarship Test (NMSQT) is a test that helps you practice for the SAT.
+The Preliminary SAT (PSAT), also known as the National Merit Qualifying Scholarship Test (NMSQT), is a test that helps you practice for the SAT.
 The test also enables you to enter the National Merit Scholarship Corporation (NMSC) scholarship program.
-It is 2 hours and 10 minutes long and includes the following sections: Critical Reading, Writing, and Math.
-The Writing section does not include an essay.

 The PSAT is usually given once a year in the fall, around October.